dutchLuck/ping3/README.md

 operation.
 Linux ping provides a timestamp and record route capability through header options and macOS ping doesn't.
-However macOS ping provides a timestamp capability through ICMP timestamp request, although this mode requires elevated priveleges via sudo.
+However macOS ping provides a timestamp capability through ICMP timestamp requests.
+This mode requires elevated priveleges via sudo, unless the "-s 0" option is included with the "-M time" option.
-The ping3 utility provides timestamp in the header options on a macOS system.
+The ping3 utility provides timestamp in the header options on a macOS system and provides ICMP timestamp pings on a linux system.

 The default output of ping3 on a macOS system is somewhat similar to the ping utility output minus the summary statistics.